RogerioBlanco/PixelCanvasBot/README.md

     * *radiate* :    fill outwards in a circle from a random point on the template, picks points on it's edge at random.
 You can pick the point it paints from with the -px and -py arguments.

     * *spiral* :    fill outwards in a circle from a random point on the template, paints these points in a spiral.
 You can pick the point it paints from with the -px and -py arguments.
-This currently only works if you specify -px and -py.

     * *tlc* :       fill outwards from the Top Left Corner